Ida Craddock

 Ida C. Craddock (August 1, 1857 – October 16, 1902) was a 19th-century American advocate of free speech and women's rights.
 She wrote extensively on sexuality, which led to her conviction and imprisonment for obscenity.
-Facing further legal proceedings after her release, she committed suicide.
+Facing further legal proceedings after her release, she died by suicide.

 Early life

-Ida Craddock was born in Philadelphia; her father died before she was five months old.
+Ida Celanire Craddock was born in Philadelphia, to Elizabeth S. Craddock, whose parents were French, and Joseph T. Craddock.
+Ida’s only full sibling, also named Ida, had died in 1855.
+Her father had four children with his first wife, who had died in 1852.
+Joseph died when Ida was six months old.
+After her father’s death, Ida lived with her mother and her half-sister Rebecca.
+After 1864, when Rebecca married, Ida lived alone with her mother.
 Her mother home-schooled her as an only child and provided her with an extensive Quaker education.
+Elizabeth remarried after Joseph’s death, first to James M. Brown, who died in 1870, and later to Thomas B. Decker.

 Career

 In her twenties, after passing the entrance exams, Craddock was recommended by the faculty for admission into the University of Pennsylvania as its first female undergraduate student, but her entrance was blocked by the university's board of trustees in 1882.
-She went on to publish a stenography textbook, Primary Phonography, and to teach the subject to women at Girard College.
+She went on to publish a stenography textbook, Primary Phonography, and to teach the subject at Girard College.

 In her thirties, Craddock left her Quaker upbringing.
 She began to develop an academic interest in the occult through her association with the Theosophical Society around 1887.
 In her writing, she tried to synthesize translated mystic literature and traditions from many cultures into a scholarly distilled whole.
 As a freethinker, she was elected Secretary of the Philadelphia chapter of the American Secular Union in 1889.
 Although a member of the Unitarian faith, Craddock became a student of religious eroticism and proclaimed that she was a Priestess and Pastor of the Church of Yoga.
 Never married in a traditional sense, Craddock claimed to have a blissful ongoing marital relationship with an angel named Soph.
 Craddock stated that her intercourse with Soph was so noisy that it drew complaints from her neighbors.
 Her mother responded by threatening to burn Craddock's papers and attempted to have her institutionalized.

 Craddock moved to Chicago and opened a Dearborn Street office offering "mystical" sexual counseling to married couples by both walk-in counseling and mail order.
 She dedicated her time to "preventing sexual evils and sufferings" by educating adults.
 She achieved national notoriety with her editorials to defend Little Egypt and her controversial belly dancing act at the World's Columbian Exposition, which was held in Chicago in 1893.